MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-checklist.md

 ms.topic: conceptual
 ---

-# Transition to support checklist
+# Checklist for transitioning to support for your Dynamics 365 implementation projects

 ## Support scope